gardiol/ha-solarman-wiki/Naming-Scheme.md

 5. Remove device from the integration and then re-add it back again
 _Using new inverter definition profile which match new naming scheme._

-Or if you are doing this process before an update to a newer version of the integration which contains changes in naming proceed with restart as required by HA before the step number 5.
+If you are doing this process before an update to a newer version of the integration which contains changes in naming proceed with restart as required by HA before the step number 5.

+Or if you already upgraded and want to restore the history there is a chance you will have to rollback to previous entity names by loading up the device with older inverter profile.
+Do the history transfer by following the steps and then go back to the newer version of profile.